Wildlife Conservation Partnership program

 Conservation partnership agreements

-The program offers five agreement types, each providing a different level of protection and assistance.
+The program offers three agreement types, each providing a different level of protection and assistance.
 All agreements are voluntary and have no effect on land ownership rights:

 They include: